Marktredwitz station

 Marktredwitz station is the station of the major district town of Marktredwitz in the Bavarian administrative region of Upper Franconia.
 Two main lines, the Nuremberg–Cheb railway and the Weiden–Oberkotzau railway, cross at the station.
 It is classified by Deutsche Bahn as a category 3 station and has five platform tracks.

 Marktredwitz station—still called Markt Redwitz at the opening of the station—is an important railway hub in Northern Bavaria.
 It is located in the northwest of the town and is about a five-minute walk from the town centre.

 In the station forecourt (Bahnhofplatz) is the central bus station, where buses connect Marktredwitz with the surrounding area.
 The bus station is also the stopping point of the Bavaria–Berlin Express (BEX).
-At the station there is a hotel, a major site of Deutsche Post, a medical centre and the headquarters of the Scherdel Group, a leading manufacturer of machinery parts.
+At the station there is a hotel, a major site of Deutsche Post, a medical centre and the headquarters of the Scherdel Group, a manufacturer of machinery parts.